Small areas reopen near Fukushima nuclear plant, few return

 “The lifting of the evacuation is by no means a final goal, but the start of the recovery,” Kishida said at the ceremony, pledging to keep working to lift all no-go zones.

-An earthquake and tsunami in March 2011 triggered triple meltdowns at the Fukushima Daiichi nuclear power plant.
-Massive amounts of radiation spewed from the plant, causing more than 160,000 residents to evacuate from across Fukushima, including about 30,000 who are still unable to return home.
+The 2011 disaster caused massive amounts of radiation to leak from the plant, and more than 160,000 residents had to evacuate from across Fukushima, including about 30,000 who are still unable to return home.

 Tomioka is one of 12 nearby towns fully or partially designated as no-go zones.
 The two sections in Tomioka that reopened for the first time in 12 years represent one-fifth of the worst-hit no-go zone and were selected by the government along with several other locations in the region for intensive decontamination.